QubesOS/qubes-doc/user/templates/debian/debian.md

 ---

-The Debian [TemplateVM](/doc/templates/) is an officially [supported](/doc/supported-versions/#templatevms) TemplateVM in Qubes OS.
+The Debian [template](/doc/templates/) is an officially [supported](/doc/supported-versions/#templates) template in Qubes OS.
-This page is about the standard (or "full") Debian TemplateVM.
+This page is about the standard (or "full") Debian template.
-For the minimal version, please see the [Minimal TemplateVMs](/doc/templates/minimal/) page.
+For the minimal version, please see the [Minimal templates](/doc/templates/minimal/) page.
 There is also a [Qubes page on the Debian Wiki](https://wiki.debian.org/Qubes).

 ## Installing

-To [install](/doc/templates/#installing) a specific Debian TemplateVM that is not currently installed in your system, use the following command in dom0:
+To [install](/doc/templates/#installing) a specific Debian template that is not currently installed in your system, use the following command in dom0:

 ```
 $ sudo qubes-dom0-update qubes-template-debian-XX